Worcester, Massachusetts Therapists

-There is a higher rate of hospitalizations for mental disorders in the Worcester area also.
+There is a higher rate of hospitalizations for mental disorders in the Worcester area.
 Worcester has a rate of 1,274 hospitalizations for mental health per 100,000 individuals.
 That’s 50 percent higher than the state average.

 Worcester Mental Health Resources

 Despite the statistics, which can seem somewhat grim, there are treatment resources available throughout the Worcester area.
-There are nonprofit organizations which provide treatment and other resources to people struggling with mental health disorders.
-There are also facilities, such as inpatient hospitals and treatment centers, and private practice providers.
+There are nonprofit organizations that provide treatment and other resources to people struggling with mental health disorders.
+There are also facilities, such as inpatient hospitals treatment centers, and private practice providers.

 One example of a nonprofit in Worcester is called Open Sky.
 Open Sky was built through the affiliation of The Bridge and Alternatives Unlimited Inc. They have tons of programs in the area, and they serve the needs of people with complex behavioral health needs, substance use disorders, and brain injuries.